aplteam/MarkAPL/MarkAPL.md

   This was implemented because numbering with CSS does not really work at the time of writing (2017).

-* Calling APL functions: something like `⍎⍎FnsName⍎⍎` calls an APL function `FnsName` which gets the `ns` namespace as right argument.
-See [Function calls](# "Calls to embedded APL functions") for details.
+* Calling APL functions (APL programmers only).

+  Something like `⍎⍎FnsName⍎⍎` calls an APL function `FnsName` which gets the `ns` namespace as right argument.
+See the document "MarkAPL for Programmers" for details.

 * Typographical sugar.
 This can be switched off by setting [`syntaxSugar`](#) to 0.